d4rxh4wx/MultiThreadSQLiteOpenHelper/README.md

 Enhanced SQLiteOpenHelper for Android applications where several threads might open and close the same sqlite database.

-Instead of calling close method, threads ask for closing the database, preventing a thread from performing a query on a closed database.
+Instead of calling close method, threads ask for closing the database, thus preventing a thread from performing a query on a closed database.

 If each thread asked for closing, then a close is actually performed.

 Each activity or thread (ui-thread and user-threads) performs an open call on database when resuming, and asks for closing the database when pausing or finishing.